vpriya22/data-commons/docs/data/python/extract-scope-data.md

 - `get_zipcodes()`: Fetches the list of zip codes.
 - `get_countries()`: Fetches the list of countries.

 ## II.
 Fetch Target

-### Method: `fetch_data_and_process_dpd(places, target_variable_dcid, api_key)`

 In this section, we will retrieve target variables using the `datacommons_pandas` package.
 This approach is organized and straightforward, as we have all the necessary DCIDs for the places within our specified scope.
+The main method used is `fetch_data_and_process_dpd(places, target_variable_dcid, api_key, threshold=0.8)`, where the threshold parameter defaults to 20% but can be adjusted according to your needs.
 Depending on specific requirements, additional steps may be needed to clean and transform the DataFrame.

 The resulting DataFrame will include the following columns: